JM-Monteiro/antaeus/README.md

 ### 2.4 - Billing Service

 This was where most of my time was spent.
-As mentioned, my first thought process was to create a CRON job but, once I realized that it was not so simple to do without adding dependencies (by browsing the depths of the internet), I left that challenge for last.
+As mentioned, my first thought process was to create a CRON job but, once I realized
+(by browsing the depths of the internet) that it was not so simple to do without adding dependencies, I left that challenge for last.

 The class receives the two already built services plus the payment provider.

-I focused first on building the core logic to handle the billing of the invoices which is handled in the `executePayment(invoice:Invoice)`.
+First, I focused on building the core logic to handle the billing of the invoices, which is handled in the `executePayment(invoice:Invoice)`.
 I first started building the solution to handle just the cases where the payment when smoothly, and it gradually started to become more complex to handle the exception thrown.
 Depending on the exception or failure by the payment provider, a different note is created to be added to the bill in the database.